 An internal PrintKit sanity check has failed.
-The software will not be able to continue operation; STOP/RESET and restart the execution queue.
+The software will not be able to continue operation.
+Stop the execution queue using STOP/RESET if it is not already stopped, then restart it.
 Please submit a problem report.

-KIT-W-CFGQUEUPD, gueue updated in configuration database
+KIT-W-CFGQUEUPD, queue updated in configuration database